 - Moving away from paramilitary activity can be very difficult for those who have been drawn into it.
 Communities can also struggle to escape the grip of coercive control that paramilitary organisations can exercise over them.
 Support is being provided to help individuals and communities transition away from paramilitary influence.

-- We will be developing plans to help this process in areas currently most vulnerable to paramilitary activity and control.
+- Plans have been developed to help this process in areas currently most vulnerable to paramilitary activity and control.

 Culture of lawfulness